teadulellari/Postfix_Converter_and_Calculator/README.md

 # Postfix Converter and Calculator

-This program convert an infix expression into a postfix expression.
+This program convert an infix expression into a postfix expression using Sunting Yard Algorithm.
 It also has the feature to calculate the value of the expression.
 The infix can be a basic arithmetic expression or a complex one including decimal numbers, variables etc.

 ## Installation